"Shall We Dig Deeper?": Designing and Evaluating Strategies for LLM Agents to Advance Knowledge Co-Construction in Asynchronous Online Discussions: Design and Implementation

 \subsubsection{Summary of Findings}

-We summarized the findings in Table \ref{tab:workshop}, which presents the sufficiency criteria for each phase and the representative intervention strategies for each agent style.
-Below, we elaborate on how these criteria and strategies manifest across the four phases.
+\mxj{Table \ref{tab:workshop} summarizes the sufficiency criteria for each phase and the representative intervention strategies for each agent style.
+Given the collaborative structure of the workshop, results reflect group consensus rather than individual frequencies: sufficiency criteria were established by the full cohort ($N=12$), while strategies were synthesized in subgroups ($N=4$) and subsequently validated by all participants ($N=12$).
+Below, we detail how these outcomes manifest across the four phases.}

 \textbf{Initiation:} The desired outcome of this phase is to cultivate a broad range of starting points, offering a foundation for subsequent interactions.
 To support this, telling-style agents were envisioned as issuing directives that introduce novel starting ideas not yet present in the conversation, prompting others to discuss them.
 Selling-style agents would propose such ideas while emphasizing their potential relevance or value.
 Participating-style agents would contribute novel perspectives of their own.